Best GPUs for Ryzen 7 9700X – our top Nvidia and AMD picks

 Table of Contents

 The Ryzen 7 9700X is a solid mid-range processor with excellent single-core performance, as we saw during our in-house testing.
-We’re confident it can be easily paired with multiple GPUs without creating a CPU bottleneck.
-So, if you were looking for a GPU to complement its processing prowess, we’ve got you covered.
+As a versatile CPU, it can be easily paired with multiple GPUs.
+So, if you were looking for a graphics card to complement its processing prowess, we’ve got you covered.

 ASUS TUF Gaming RTX 4070 Super OC Edition